b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 ### HAWLEY, J. ###

+* Hawley, John Stratton & Wulff, Donna Marie (eds.)
+(1986, 1982).
+'The Divine Consort: Radha and the Goddesses of India'.
+(NB: First published in 1982 by Berkeley Religious Studies Series in co-operation with Motilal Banarsidass Publishers Copyright © 1982 by the Graduate Theological Union, Berkeley, California First published by Beacon Press in 1986 by arrangement with the Graduate Theological Union Printed in the United States of America).
+Boston, Massachusetts, U.S.A.: Beacon Press (published under the auspices of the Unitarian Universalist Association of Congregations in North America).
+ISBN 080701303X.

+**Purport:**<br>
+...

 * Hawley, John Stratton (ed.)
 (2002).
 'Journal of Vaishnava Studies', Vol. 11, No. 1, September, 2002.
 Hampton, Virginia, U.S.A.: Deepak Heritage Books.
 Source: https://sites.rutgers.edu/edwin-bryant/wp-content/uploads/sites/169/2023/09/vaishnava_dpbp.pdf (accessed: Tuesday, September 09, 2025)

 **Purport:**<br>